iadvize/documentation/docs/build-apps.md

 ***
 `getJWT`

-- Allows the CPA to get a secure JWT token.
+- Allows the CPA to get a secured JWT token.
 This JWT is signed with the secret token defined in the connector of the CPA.

 *Signature*